 - Bypass Trusts: Also known as a credit shelter trust, an irrevocable bypass trust can decrease the estate tax liability their heirs may be subject to.
 Upon the death of a spouse, the trust automatically transfers assets to ownership by the trust and for the benefit of the surviving spouse.
 Since the assets exist in the trust, not the spouse’s estate, they can later pass to heirs without estate tax liability.

-These are the two types of trusts often used in taxable estate planning in an AB scheme.
+These are the two most common types of trusts in taxable estate planning in an AB scheme.

 Generation skipping trusts